 The fact that he collects their souls at all adds new levels of creepiness to all the scenes where little kids appear in his victims' dreams.
 Were they not just dream-imagery, but the same little kids he'd murdered when he was still alive, forever bound to do his bidding and lure others to their deaths?

-Special Effects Failure: During Kristen's first on-screen nightmare, as she's running down the hall carrying the little girl, it's pretty obvious she's actually carrying a doll or mannequin.
+During Kristen's first on-screen nightmare, as she's running down the hall carrying the little girl, it's pretty obvious she's actually carrying a doll or mannequin.

 Squick: Joey is having a dream where he is making out with a hot nurse... who turns out to be Freddy in disguise.
 Sweet dreams, everyone.
 It was going to be even worse originally: Freddy's head was going to be on the naked nurse's body.

 They Wasted a Perfectly Good Plot: The whole "special powers in your dreams" thing never amounted to much.
-At best, characters just briefly delayed their deaths by bombarding Freddy with attacks that were just minor annoyances, and in the end its not the powers or teamwork that beat him, its Neil shoving his corpse into a hole and attacking it with holy water and a crucifix.
+At best, characters just briefly delayed their deaths by bombarding Freddy with attacks that were just minor annoyances, and in the end its not the powers or teamwork that beat him, its Neil shoving his bones into a hole and attacking it with holy water and a crucifix.

 Kristen's real dream power was always her ability to draw others into her own dreams; the gymnastics were a secondary power.
+It's still better than Nancy, who doesn't get any dream powers.